SpaceVim/SpaceVim/docs/layers/chat.md

 ## Key Mappings

-`Alt + w` : open chatting buffer for weixin.
+The default key binding to open chat windows is `SPC a h`.

-Note: The web-qq has stopped providing service.
+Whith the chat windows.
+The following key binding can be use:

-within chatting buffer:
+- `Alt + Left/H`: switch to previous channel

-`Alt + Left/Right` : switch between buffers.
+- `Alt + Right/L`: switch to next channel
-`Alt + 1-9` : jump to the specified channel.
+- `Ctrl-w`: delete word before cursor

 for more mappings in chatting buffer, please read <kbd>:h vim-chat</kbd>.